 cedarsoft Serialization offers version aware serialization of java object trees with maximum control.
 Its goal is to provide some simple classes (very small framework) that enables rapid development of versioned serialization.

-Version 5.0.0 has been released.
+Version 6.1.0 has been released.
 Further informations can be found on the news page.
-Most changes are related to the JSON (Jackson based) serializers
+Neo4J support has been added

 cedarsoft Serialization contains a plain interface that is implemented in several ways.
 The most commonly used backend implementation is based on Stax.
 This offers high performance serialization to XML.
 While offering maximum control to the developer the base classes contain most of the boiler plate code and offer a nice way to reuse the serializers.

 The resulting XML may be look like that: